Support Groups in Richfield, OH

 (216) 455-5292 View (216) 455-5292

 A camp-like experience that is fun yet teaches practical skills to recognize emotions and stressors in life.
 Coping skills to address uncomfortable feelings such as being overwhelmed, angry, fearful, and sad are taught.
 There is an emphasis on building self-esteem and healthy ways to communicate feelings.
-Great for kids who struggle with stress, social anxiety, and adjusting to new situations.
+Great for kids who struggle with stress, anxiety, and adjusting to new situations, such as divorce or moving.

 Photo of Patricia Shumay, Licensed Professional Clinical Counselor, LPCC